Today's Thursday • 14 mins read

 Even when a psychopath harms someone, they are often unaffected by what happens to them because of their actions.
 When cornered, they will rather try to escape, attack, or plot revenge.

-This makes them highly dangerous because they will repeat what they have done before (called recidivism or return to crime) whether they receive pardon or punishment.
+They will repeat what they have done before (called recidivism or return to crime) whether they receive a pardon or punishment.
+This makes them highly dangerous.

 8. Need For Control & Authority